-- To acquire, rehabilitate, or construct emergency shelters, transitional or permanent housing - Payment for more than 24 months of rental assistance or supportive services, except if utilizing FHPAP funds allocated under 2023 Minnesota Session Laws, Chapter 20, Section 1 or being served by Homework Starts with Home - Payment for operating costs of emergency shelter, including hotel/motel expenses; note that payment for staff working at an emergency shelter who provide housing search assistance or housing navigation services is allowable - Payment for operating permanent supportive housing and supportive services expenses related to that housing
+- Acquiring, rehabilitating, or constructing Emergency Shelters, Transitional or Permanent housing. - Payment for more than 24 months of rental assistance or supportive services, except if utilizing FHPAP funds allocated under Minnesota Laws 2023, chapter 20, section 1 or being served by Homework Starts with Home. - Payment for operating costs of Transitional Housing or Emergency Shelter, including hotel/motel expenses; note that payment for staff to provide housing search assistance or housing navigation services to secure Permanent Housing is allowable. - Payment for operating Permanent Supportive Housing and supportive services expenses related to that housing